cartesi/docs/cartesi-rollups/index.md

     title: Grokking Cartesi Rollups
 ---

-Cartesi provides a framework for building decentralized applications using mainstream development tools and having them all on the blockchain.

-Cartesi Rollups provide a modular execution layer, enabling individual dApps to have their dedicated rollup app chains with dedicated CPUs.
-This ensures that each dApp can perform its computations efficiently without competing for resources with others.

-Unlike shared VM environments, Cartesi Rollups prevent resource conflicts among dApps, ensuring cost predictability and allowing developers to focus on their core application functionality.

-Cartesi Rollups also introduces the concept of a full-fledged operating system within the rollup environment.
+Welcome to the framework that helps you build decentralized blockchain applications using well-known and beloved stacks!

+Cartesi Rollups is a modular execution layer where Linux and blockchain meet.
+As an app-chain, your dApp will control computation resources, ensuring efficiency and preventing network competition.

+At the heart of your dApp, you will find the Cartesi Virtual Machine (based on RISC-V).
+This allows you to focus more on building and less on the lack of programmability.
+It has been made possible by deterministically running a full-fledged Linux OS, virtually giving you a blockchain server to run your dApp.

-This means that developers can leverage industry-grade software tooling and libraries, just as you do in traditional software development, making it easier to bring your decentralized applications to life
+Now, you can leverage industry-grade software tooling and libraries as you do in traditional software development, making it easier to bring your decentralized applications to life.